 9. Plan your wedding around special sales and discounts

 Most wedding-related sales and discounts happen because of vendors trying to sell as much product as possible to maximize their revenue.
 This is why you see so many weddings booked around the end of the year, or in the month leading up to Christmas.
-If you can plan your wedding around the same sales and discounts, rather than the other way around, you'll be able to take advantage of incredible deals that won't be available once the calendar turns to January.
+Plan your wedding around the sales and discounts, rather than the other way around.
+If you do so, you'll be able to take advantage of incredible deals that won't be available once the calendar turns to January.

 10. Host your ceremony and reception in one place